Native American Languages * Native American Tribes * What's new on our site today!

 spraypaint it on the walls of Alcatraz? :-D You don't have to answer this if you're providing the word yourself,

-but we can't suggest a word to you if we don't know what it's for.)
+but it's hard for us to suggest good native translations to you if we don't know what they're for.)

-2. What word are you looking for, or would you prefer we just suggest a few with positive meanings?
+2. What word are you looking for, or would you prefer we just suggest a few Native American words with positive meanings?

 (Note that verbs and abstract nouns are long and complex in many native languages--kinship terms or the